hstevans/Food-Sales-Predictions/README.md

 # Food Sales Predictions
-## An analysis of how certain product & outlet properties affect the sales of different food items.
+## An analysis of how certain product & outlet properties affect the sales of different food items

 Hollyann Stevans: